nick-shaw/blackmagic-io/README.md

 Capture a frame as R'G'B' uint8 with format metadata (fast preview with metadata access).
 - `timeout_ms`: Timeout in milliseconds (default: 5000)
 - `input_narrow_range`: Same per-source-format default semantics as `capture_frame_as_uint8()`.
 The returned dict's `'input_narrow_range'` field records the **resolved** boolean.
 - `output_narrow_range`: If False (default), output uint8 is full range (0-255).
 If True, output is narrow-range R'G'B' (16-235 per channel).
 Note: BGRA-delivered captures cannot preserve sub-blacks (0-15) or super-whites (236-255) on this path; the SDK's hardware range expansion clips them before the library sees the bytes.
 Use `capture_frame_as_uint16_with_metadata()` or capture as Y'CbCr to retain footroom/headroom.
-See [BGRA capture and the hardware conversion assumption](#bgra-capture-and-the-hardware-conversion-assumption) under HDMI Notes for details.
+See [BGRA capture and the hardware conversion assumption](#bgra-capture-and-the-hardware-conversion-assumption) under BGRA and Range Behaviour for details.
 - Returns: Dictionary with frame data and metadata, or None if timeout/no signal

 Dictionary keys: